freeCodeCamp/guide/pages/docs/javascript/build-javascript-objects/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Build JavaScript Objects"
+title: "Build JavaScript Objects"
+parent: "javascript"
 ---

 Objects are similar to arrays, except that instead of using indexes to access and modify their data, you access the data in objects through what are called properties.